-Initially the herbal powder is dusted on the chest as well as abdomen of the client in a supine position.
+Initially, the herbal powder is dusted on the chest as well as the abdomen of the client in a supine position.
 The therapist places him both the palms at the shoulder region of the client with the fingers facing the opposite shoulder and then moves them towards the lower aspect of the abdomen exerting firm pressure.

 - CIRCULAR MASSAGE ON CHEST

-Following the dusting of the powder on the client’s chest, the therapist moves his both the palms on the chest in circular fashion exerting firm pressure.
-Circular movement is done both in clockwise and anticlockwise direction.
+Following the dusting of the powder on the client’s chest, the therapist moves both the palms on the chest in circular fashion exerting firm pressure.
+Circular movement is done both in a clockwise and anticlockwise direction.

 - CIRCULAR MASSAGE ON ABDOMEN

-Similar to the chest, the abdomen is also massaged in a circular manner In the supine position of the client after dusting the herbal powder, also both in clockwise and anticlockwise direction.
+Similar to the chest, the abdomen is also massaged in a circular manner In the supine position of the client after dusting the herbal powder, also both in a clockwise and anticlockwise direction.